 There are loads of websites that offer help with writing a killer CV.
-For a start, the BBC’s CV help has some good tips, as does learndirect.
+For a start, the BBC’s CV help has some good tips.
 There are even sites with templates, samples and examples of bad CV formats.

 Remember to check UK sites rather than American ones, as some British employers can find the American-style CV (or resume) style a bit irritating.

 It’s worth taking the time to customise your CV and your covering letter to each potential employer.
 Tailoring your approach shows that you’re putting the effort in to understand the role you’re applying for.